offthedial/site/src/pages/posts/weakest-link-tips.md

 Don't be afraid to experiment on your own, and tell your team your own ideas.

----

-That's all I have to say, I hope some of these were helpful to you.
+<Footer>That's all I have to say, I hope some of these were helpful to you.
-If you have any suggestions on what I should add, you can message me on discord <Mention>@LeptoFlare</Mention>.
+If you have any suggestions on what I should add, you can message me on discord <Mention>@LeptoFlare</Mention>.</Footer>